radzhome/django-awseb-tasks/README.md

 Limitations
 -----

-The only fully supported db backend right now is postgres / postgis using the psycopg2 driver.
+The only fully supported db backend at this time is postgres / postgis using the psycopg2 driver.
 The problem is that MySQL does not support all spatial operations, see the [https://docs.djangoproject.com/en/1.7/ref/contrib/gis/db-api/#mysql-spatial-limitations](django docs).
 In the future ebextensions will be added to support mysql without spatial support in the future.

 The current AMI the tool works with is ami-35792c5c.
 The yum packages often change, this being a legacy AMI, packages do come and go and the only way to freeze this is to create a custom AMI will all prerequisites installed.
 I will create such AMI in the near future and provide the ID.
 Right now the ebextensions file installs all required packages as an instance is built.

 History
 -----

 The tool required  AWS Elastic Beanstalk command line tool (eb) and boto.
 It is now its own separate tool.
-The original tool it relied on is here:  https://github.com/radlws/AWS-ElasticBeanstalk-CLI
+The original tool it relied on is here:  https://github.com/radlws/AWS-ElasticBeanstalk-CLI.
+In the near future, the tool will be optimized to deploy with Docker.

 Usage
 -----